jgarzik/yo/README.md

 An open source, local agentic butler for software development. `yo` orchestrates LLM interactions with file and shell tools, providing a secure policy engine for automated coding tasks.

+yo features **multi-vendor, multi-model routing**, sending coding tasks to the best coding model (anthropic opus, for example) and sending planning tasks to the best planning model (qwen, for example), taking a vendor neutral, "best model wins" approach.

 ## Features

 - **Local execution** - Runs on your machine with access restricted to project files